jattoabdul/jattoabdul.com/IMPLEMENTATION_PLAN.md

 ## Next Steps:

-1. Add custom fonts (Outfit/General Sans as main + Plus Jakarta Sans as secondary)
+1. Add custom fonts (Avant-Garde as main + Nunito-Sans as secondary.
+If needed later on, add General Sans as main and Plus Jakarta Sans as secondary)
 2. Create base component library
 3. Implement setting dark mode as default theme for now
 4. Start layout implementation